biddyweb/desktop/README.md

 ### Running and building

-Since this repo has a submodule (MacGap2), you will want to use the `--recursive` flag when cloning
+Since this repo has a submodule (MacGap2), use the `--recursive` flag when cloning.
 ```
 git clone https://github.com/meteorhybrid/mac.git --recursive
 ```

-Run all the following commands from the build directory
+Run all the following commands from the build directory.
 ```
 cd mac/build
 ```